flutter/flutter/specs/pointer.md

 is run:

  1. Hit test the position of the pointer, let 'node' be the result.
- 2. Fire a bubbling pointer-down event at the layoutManager for 'node', with an empty array as the default return value.
+ 2. Fire a bubbling ``PointerDownEvent`` event at the layoutManager for 'node', with an empty array as the default return value.
 Let 'result1' be the returned value.
  3. If result1 is not an array of EventTarget objects, set it to the empty array and (if this is debug mode) report the issue.
- 4. Fire a bubbling pointer-down event at the Element for 'node', with an empty array as the default return value.
+ 4. Fire a bubbling ``PointerDownEvent`` event at the Element for 'node', with an empty array as the default return value.
 Let 'result2' be the returned value.
  5. If result2 is not an array of EventTarget objects, set it to the empty array and (if this is debug mode) report the issue.
  6. Let result be the concatenation of result1's contents, result2's